Telemachus19/02-24-00302-Systems-Analysis-And-Design/System-Analysis-And-Design-Notes/Notes.md

 	- identify the business value that the system will create.
 	- Develops ideas for improving the business processes
 	- Helps design new business processes and policies
+- Consultant
+    - bring with them a fresh perspective that people in an organization do not possess.
+- Supporting Expert
+    -  an analyst draws on professional expertise concerning computer hardware and software and their uses in the business.
+- Agent of change
+    -

 # What's a System/Software Development Life Cycle?